MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline.md

   |**None**|  <ul><li>**Download related records only**.
 Make related data for this entity available offline.
 If you don’t set any relationships, no records for this entity will be available.</li> |

-   **Custom (Coming soon)** Admins can define a custom filter based on the following rules.
+   **Custom** Admins can define a custom filter based on the following rules.
 You can create filters up to three levels.

    | |  | |
    |---------|---------|---------|